Discrete State Diffusion Models: A Sample Complexity Perspective: Preliminaries and Problem Formulation

 \subsection{Forward process}

 The forward evolution $X = (X_t)_{t \geq 0}$ is formulated as a CTMC over the discrete state space $[S]^d$.
 It is initialized by drawing $X_0$ from the data distribution $p_{\text{data}}$.
-The marginal law at time $t$, denoted by $q_t = \text{Law}(X_t)$, evolves according to the Kolmogorov forward equation (Equation (\ref{eqn:forward_process})).\\ Since directly working with a rate matrix $Q_t$ of size $S^d \times S^d$ is infeasible in high dimension, the model assumes a factorized structure (\citet{zhang2025convergencescorebaseddiscretediffusion, chen2024convergenceanalysisdiscretediffusion}).
+The marginal law at time $t$, denoted by $q_t = \text{Law}(X_t)$, evolves according to the Kolmogorov forward equation (Equation (\ref{eqn:forward_process})).\\ Since directly working with a rate matrix $Q_t$ of size $S^d \times S^d$ is infeasible in high dimension, the model assumes a factorized structure \citep{zhang2025convergencescorebaseddiscretediffusion, chen2024convergenceanalysisdiscretediffusion}.
 In particular, the conditional distribution of the process can be written as $q_{t|s}(x_t \mid x_s) = \prod_{i=1}^d q^i_{t|s}(x_t^i \mid x_s^i)$, so that each coordinate evolves independently as its own CTMC, with forward rate $Q^{\text{tok}}_t$.
 Under this construction, the global rate matrix $Q_t$ is sparse: transitions between states are only possible when their Hamming distance is one as adopted by \citet{campbell2022continuoustimeframeworkdiscrete}.
 A common choice for the per-coordinate dynamics is the time-homogeneous uniform flip rate, given by

-Combining these coordinate-wise generators produces the global time-homogeneous rate matrix $Q$, whose entries are given by (\citet{zhang2025convergencescorebaseddiscretediffusion})
+Combining these coordinate-wise generators produces the global time-homogeneous rate matrix $Q$, whose entries are given by \citep{zhang2025convergencescorebaseddiscretediffusion}

 The chain evolves by allowing each coordinate to flip independently, but at any given instant only one coordinate flip occurs.
 Thus transitions always correspond to Hamming distance one.
-As $t \to \infty$, the marginal $q_t$ converges to the uniform distribution $\pi^d$ over the entire state space $[S]^d$.
+We defer the details on the factorisation and effective score space to Appendix \ref{app: score_dim}.
+As $t \to \infty$, the marginal $q_t$ converges to the uniform distribution $\pi^d$ over the entire state space $[S]^d$ \citep{chen2024convergenceanalysisdiscretediffusion, zhang2025convergencescorebaseddiscretediffusion}.